Latest Internet News

-When creating a new product or part, you can use two different tools, a CNC machine or a 3D printer.
-Both function well, are standard tools and have advanced to meet various production needs.
-However, you must understand how each one works to choose the most suitable one for your needs.
+When creating a new product or part, you can use two different tools: a CNC machine or a 3D printer.
+Both are standard tools and have advanced to meet various production needs.
+However, you must understand how each works to choose the most suitable one for your needs.

 CNC machines

-CNC machines are popular manufacturing tools for small to medium and big volume production.
-A CNC machine such as the X-carve carves out the needed components from a large chunk of material.
-It produces robust parts with precise dimensions, so it is popularly useful in manufacturing industries such as woodworking, engraving, lettering, engines, and machinery.
+CNC machines are popular manufacturing tools for small to medium and big-volume production.
+A CNC machine such as the X-carve carves the needed components from a large chunk of material.
+It produces robust parts with precise dimensions and is popularly useful in manufacturing industries such as woodworking, engraving, lettering, engines, and machinery.
 To create a part, the user first designs a 2D or 3D model through computer-aided software.
 After inputting the instructions, they are converted into specific commands by a software program that sends them to the CNC machine for execution.
 A CNC machine uses tools such as saws and drills to make the needed cuts.
 Standard CNC machines include drills, mills, routers, laser cutters, plasma cutters, lathes, and grinders.

 3D printers

-On the other hand, 3D printers are used in additive manufacturing that builds products from the bottom to the top by adding layers.
-It is mostly useful in the medical industry to create parts such as implants and prosthetics.
-The food industry also uses 3D technology to process foods by squeezing out food products layer by layer.
+On the other hand, 3D printers are used in additive manufacturing to build products from the bottom to the top by adding layers.
+Creating parts such as implants and prosthetics is mostly useful in the medical industry.
+The food industry also uses 3D technology to process foods by squeezing food products layer by layer.
 Fashion designers and artists also use it to create art pieces.
 To create a part, the user first creates a 3D design using CAD or a 3D scanner.
 A 3D scanner analyzes the design and shape of the actual 3D item and creates a digital version from it.
-Photogrammetry software can also be used to analyze photographs and create 3D objects.
-The design is then analyzed to spot out any errors such as holes.
+Photogrammetry software can also be used to examine photographs and create 3D objects.
+The design is then analyzed to spot any errors, such as holes.

-A program converts the 3D model into a series of 2D layers to prepare it for the 3D printer producing a G-code file with instructions for the printer to follow.
-The 3D printer reads the instructions and lays the material layer by layer to create a 3D final product.
-The printing procedure may take from hours to days, depending on the complexity of the project.
+A program converts the 3D model into a series of 2D layers to prepare it for the 3D printer, producing a G-code file with instructions for the printer to follow.
+The 3D printer reads the instructions and layers the material to create a 3D final product.
+Depending on the complexity of the project, the printing procedure may take hours to days.

 Common differences between CNC machines and 3D printers